-To validate the relationship between local effective dimension and classification performance of real amplitudes and strong entangling N-layer QML networks, we trained them via quantum transfer learning on the real-world, small, and hard-to-classify three-class images of the large-scale UC Merced Land Use dataset.
-Our experimental result demonstrates that strong entangling N-layer QML networks perform better than real amplitudes N-layer QML networks in most instances (see TABLE \ref{table: benchmark1_uc}).
-Furthermore, real amplitudes and strong entangling N-layer QML networks without data re-uploading outperform ones with data re-uploading.
-More importantly, quantum transfer learning even helps us to tackle the two main challenges in one-go encountered for benchmarking and validating multi-qubit QML networks on real-world, small, and large-scale datasets of practical importance.
+To validate the relationship between the local effective dimension and the classification performance of real-amplitude and strongly-entangling N-layer QML networks, we trained them via quantum transfer learning on the real-world, small, and hard-to-classify three-class images of the high-dimensional UC Merced Land Use dataset.
+Our experimental results demonstrate that strongly-entangling N-layer QML networks perform better than real-amplitude N-layer QML networks in most instances (see Table \ref{Table: benchmark1_uc}).
+Furthermore, real-amplitude and strongly-entangling N-layer QML networks without \emph{data re-uploading} outperform ones with \emph{data re-uploading}.
+More importantly, quantum transfer learning even helps tackle the two main challenges in one-go encountered for benchmarking and validating multi-qubit QML networks on real-world, small, and high-dimensional datasets of practical importance.

-For ongoing and future work, we integrate faster and simpler QML techniques in artificial intelligence (e.g., deep learning) methodologies.
-Plus, we invent and design quantum-inspired networks for practically significant problems to obtain quantum advantage as early and efficiently as possible.